 There are few public debates on government access to personal data.
 Since the public is still unaware of its data protection rights (both existing and upcoming), government actions to process additional data from citizens are rarely contested.
 The upcoming LGPD is likely to change that.
-In this regard, some caution-inspiring legislation has recently been passed in Brazil, including a national decree issued in 2016 (Decree no 8789/16), which authorises all government bodies to share their databases with other government bodies, to simplify the offering of public services.
+In this regard, some caution-inspiring legislation has recently been passed in Brazil, including a national decree issued in 2016 (Decree No 8789/16), which authorises all government bodies to share their databases with other government bodies, to simplify the offering of public services.

-On the other hand, citizens are entitled to request full access to their personal data held by government bodies, under Law No. 12,527/2011.
+On the other hand, citizens are entitled to request full access to their personal data held by government bodies, under Law No 12,527/2011.

-Once the LGPD is in force, data processing operations carried out by the government will also be regulated, under Articles 23 through 32.
-The government will have to process data based strictly on the public interest, if it communicates the situations in which, in the exercise of its competences, it carries out the processing of personal data, supplying clear and up-to-date information about the legal basis, purpose, procedures and practices used to carry out these activities in easily accessible media, preferably on its websites.
+Data processing operations carried out by the government must be interpreted under Articles 23 to 32 of the LGPD.
+The government has to process data based strictly on the public interest, if it communicates the situations in which, in the exercise of its competences, it carries out the processing of personal data, supplying clear and up-to-date information about the legal basis, purpose, procedures and practices used to carry out these activities in easily accessible media, preferably on its websites.